luckymrwang/dynamo/deploy/inference-gateway/epp-aware/README.md

 # Installing Inference Gateway with Dynamo (Experimental)

-This is an experimental setup that uses a custom Dynamo EPP as a router and routes traffic  according to its decision.

-TODO

-This guide provides instructions for setting up the Inference Gateway with Dynamo for managing and routing inference requests.
+This guide provides instructions for setting up the Inference Gateway with Dynamo EPP for managing and routing inference requests.

 ## Prerequisites